SamuelTF-ProPer/Definitive-1.16.5/README.md

 # Tips for the first day
 - Be fast, the night is very dangerous
 - Get 16 blocks of wood
+  - Create charcoal
 - Kill animals for food and experience
-  - Kill Makas for leather
+  - Kill Makas for extra leather
 - Find a cave to shelter yourself in

 # Changelog